 25 May 2013

-The British Council Portugal, European Union National Institutes for Culture (EUNIC) and APEL (Association of Editors and Publishers in Portugal) present The Edinburgh World Writers Conference in Lisbon on 25 May 2013.
-Two conference themes will be debated.
-In the first, Portuguese author José Rodrigues dos Santos – joined by Rute Pinheiro Coelho – will present the debate on ‘Should Literature be Political?’.
-The second theme, ‘The Future of the Novel’, will be presented by Scottish writer Denise Mina, who is joined by Mathias Enard, Rosa Liksom, Dulce Maria Cardoso and João Tordo .
+The British Council Portugal, European Union National Institutes for Culture (EUNIC) and APEL (Association of Editors and Publishers in Portugal) presented The Edinburgh World Writers Conference in Lisbon on 25 May 2013.
+Two conference themes were debated.
+In the first, Portuguese author José Rodrigues dos Santos – joined by Rute Pinheiro Coelho – presented the debate on ‘Should Literature be Political?’.
+The second theme, ‘The Future of the Novel’, was presented by Scottish writer Denise Mina, who was joined by Mathias Enard, Rosa Liksom, Dulce Maria Cardoso and João Tordo .

-Portuguese and international writers will be invited to be part of a live audience at the Lisbon Book Fair auditorium.
-The sessions will be streamed live on http://www.edinburghworldwritersconference.org/ and on British Council Portugal website www.britishcouncil.org/portugal and on http://feiradolivrodelisboa.pt/
+Portuguese and international writers were invited to be part of a live audience at the Lisbon Book Fair auditorium.
+The sessions were streamed live on http://www.edinburghworldwritersconference.org/ and on British Council Portugal website www.britishcouncil.org/portugal and on http://feiradolivrodelisboa.pt/ at 4pm WEST and running until 8pm WEST.

 Malaysia